zalando/restful-api-guidelines/events/events.md

 The `hash` option is particulary useful for data changes as it allows all related events for an entity to be consistently assigned to a partition, providing an ordered stream of events for that entity as they arrive at Nakadi.
 This is because while each partition has a total ordering, ordering across partitions is not assured, thus it is possible for events sent across partitions to appear in a different order to consumers that the order they arrived at the server.
 Note that as of the time of writing, random is the default option in Nakadi and thus the `hash` option must be declared when creating the event type.

+When using the `hash` strategy the partition key in almost all cases should represent the entity being changed and not a per event identifier such as the `eid` field.
+This ensures data changes arrive at the same partition and can be consumed effectively by clients.

 There may be exceptional cases where data change events could have their partition strategy set to be the producer defined or random options, but generally `hash` is the right option - that is while the guidelines here are a "should", they can be read as "must, unless you have a very good reason".

 ## {{ book.should }} Ensure that Data Change Events match API representations